Tony Llewellyn

 Tony Llewellyn is an Australian musician.
 He signed with WEA and released an album, The News in 1989.
 Llewellyn was the keyboard player in Icehouse from 1991 until 2004.

 His single "Pick You Up" was engineered by Guy Gray and he was nomination for the 1989 ARIA Music Award for Engineer of the Year for that single and three other releases.

+His daughters Aria and Cassie were born in (Cassie) 2013 and (Aria) 2015.